davidmm01/py-imdb-challenge/README.md

 Optional arguments:

-`--descending` can be supplied to return the films from most to least recent
+`--descending` outputs the films from most to least recent (default is least to most)

-`--save-to-disk` will save the additionally save the output of the program in JSON to a file on disk
+`--save-to-disk` additionally save the output of the program in JSON to a file on disk

 ## Example